eholmbeck/ObsTools/README.md

 ### What it gives:
   - A visibility plot of your targets that you can interact with on the command line
   - Experiment with your targets' placement throughout the night to maximize your time efficiency
-  - Add targets, undo, print, and even go on to the next consecutive night
+  - Add targets, undo, print, and even go on to the next consecutive night interactively
   - Prints an approximate observing plan based on your input

 ### How to use it: